pnwairfire/bluesky-aws/docs/aws-setup.md

 ## Launch and Setup an Instance for Running Admin App and run-bluesky

+Note that these instructions use apache2 virtual hosts to proxy requests to the bluesky-aws-admin web app.

- - Launch an ubuntu instance with essentials (see above) and ssh to it -- make sure to add security group that allows opens ports 80 and 443 (in addition to 22 for ssh)
+ - Launch an ubuntu instance with essentials (see above) and ssh to it -- make sure to add a security group that opens ports 80 and 443 (in addition to 22 for ssh)
- - update DNS to point subdomain (we'll use 'foo' for these instructions) to new instance
+ - Using your domain regestrar, create an A Record or CNAME (whichever is appropriate) to point a sub-domain (we'll use 'foo' for these instructions) to the new instance
  - install apache and enable modules
 ```
 sudo apt-get update